Master Notion's Subtask and Tag Management for Effective Task Organization

 1. Collaborating with Others:

-• When working in teams, assign subtasks to different members directly within Notion.
+• When working with teams, assign subtasks to different members.

-• You can also use comments or inline discussions to keep everyone updated on the task’s status.
+• Use comments or inline discussions on the task to keep everyone updated in real time.

 Adding Tags